 The general premise of the Woodbury Energy Plan is based on the idea that generation of energy will be achieved using more renewable sources and less fossil fuel-based resources.
-To this end, the focus for generation of energy is primarily based on existing technologies such as solar, wind, and hydroelectric.
-Additionally, the plan notes woody biomass and biogas as renewable forms of energy generation when developed in a sustainable manner.
+To this end, the focus for generation of energy is primarily based on existing technologies such as solar, wind, hydroelectric, and use of woody biomass and biogas as renewable forms of energy when developed in a sustainable manner.
 This direction is taken from the State's Comprehensive Energy Plan which focuses on electrification of the grid with alternative energy generation in order to meet their goals of 90% of the state's energy use coming from renewable sources by 2050.